 Downloads: ~8,000 | Best for: Developers who prefer GUI over terminal for Git

-This extension gives you point-and-click Git commands — commit, push, pull, branch, merge — without touching the terminal.
-Each command has smart defaults based on your current repo state.
+This extension gives you point-and-click Git commands - commit, push, pull, branch, merge - without touching the terminal, each with smart defaults based on repo state.
+Terminal still wins for complex workflows, but for simple “commit and push” cycles, this saves 10-15 seconds per action.

 8. Git Worktrees - Multiple Branch Management